karlan/AGN_templates/README.md

 e.g.,  SED decompositions of galaxies with possible AGN contribution or quasars, IR AGN Selections and the search for pecuilar objects, etc.

-However, although these templates are empirically calibrated, they should also be applied correctly to get scientifically reasonable results (you should never trust any fitting results just because the chi-square was very small).
+However, although these templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically reasonable results (you should never trust any fitting results just because the chi-square was very small).

 ## Cautionary Notes